What is “ejection fraction”?

 This indication of how well your heart is pumping out blood can help to diagnose and track heart failure.

-An ejection fraction measurement higher than 75 percent may indicate a heart condition such as hypertrophic cardiomyopathy.
+An ejection fraction measurement higher than 75 percent could indicate a heart condition such as hypertrophic cardiomyopathy.

 Using ejection fraction in diagnosis

-Your doctor may mention one of these two EF-related scenarios:
+Your health care professional might mention one of these two EF-related scenarios:

 - Reduced ejection fraction (HFrEF) – also referred to as systolic heart failure.
 The heart muscle does not contract effectively, and therefore less oxygen-rich blood is pumped out to the body.